RevatureSteve/august-classdemo/README.md

 # august-classdemo
-This is the Spring FlashCard Restful API
+This is the Spring FlashCard Restful API!